NAC logo

 We compete in Division 2 of the league with three competitions this season

-Again each athletic event is presented twice with only one hammer, pole vault and triple jump competition for the older athletes
+Again each athletic event is presented twice

 Only two athletes can represent the club in each event and are classed as A and B string competitors